 i Major foreign investors and investment areas

 The Philippines is primarily a capital importing country with respect to many areas of industry.
-Total foreign investment net inflows in 2018 amounted to US$9.8 billion, down 4.4 per cent from 2017.
-Japan, Taiwan, Singapore, the United States, the United Kingdom, Australia and South Korea are the countries with the largest foreign investment, although China has recently been catching up, with investment during the fourth quarter of 2018 accounting for 52.6 per cent of total approved investments compared with virtually nothing in the third quarter.36 The sectors that receive the highest level of foreign investment include manufacturing, real estate, administrative and support service activities, and electricity, gas, steam and air-conditioning.37
+Total net inflows of foreign investment in 2020 amounted to US$6.5 billion, down from US$8.7 billion in 2019.51 Japan, China, Singapore, the Netherlands and South Korea were the countries with the largest foreign investment in 2020.
+The sectors that receive the highest level of foreign investment include manufacturing, real estate, administrative and support service activities, and electricity, gas, steam and air-conditioning.52

 - exploration, development and utilisation of natural resources;

 - ownership of land;54

 - ownership and operation of public utilities except power generation and supply of electricity (note that all the executive and managing officers of any such corporation or association must be citizens of the Philippines);55 and